Symbian9/qmapshack-doc-wiki/AdvSetup.md

 ### BRouter settings

+* For general information about the use of BRouter see [here](http://brouter.de/brouter/).
 * Goto the `Route` tab (dockable window, if not visible, then open it with the menu entry `Window - Route`)
 * In the combobox on the top of the window, select `BRouter (...)`
 * Be sure the Internet can be accessed